Mozambique’s Alliance for Affordable Internet membership helping regulatory reform to reduce cost of internet access

 - Convergence (voice/data, fixed/wireless/mobile).

-During the last two decades Mozambique’s economy has shown consistently strong growth.
-The country’s GDP was largely unaffected by the global economic crisis which has lingered for many economies since 2008.
-GDP growth ran at 7.3% in 2010 and is expected to increase to 8.4% for 2013.
+Mozambique’s economy has shown consistently strong growth for a number of years.
+The country’s GDP was largely unaffected by the global economic crisis which erupted in 2008, and continues to restrict growth among many economies.
+GDP growth was 7.1% in 2010, and remained at that level through to 2013.
+Growth is expected to have increased to 8.3% for 2014.

 The country was one of the first in the region to reform its telecom sector, which immediately followed the long civil war which ended in 1992.
-The mobile sector has experienced excellent growth rates since the introduction of competition in 2003 between Vodacom Mozambique and mCel, the incumbent mobile subsidiary of the national telco TDM.
-Given that mobile market penetration remains far below the African average, there is considerable room for further growth.
+As a result, the sector has seen the introduction of measures favourable to competition, and which promote access to infrastructure.
+The mobile segment in particular has shown strong growth since the introduction of competition in 2003 between Vodacom Mozambique and mCel, the incumbent mobile subsidiary of the national telco TDM.
+Given that mobile market penetration remains far below the African average, and that the country has relatively low fixed-line penetration, there is considerable room for further growth in coming years.
 This has been stimulated by the launch of commercial services from the third operator Movitel, which is backed by Vietnam’s Viettel.

 The government in 2013 drafted a revision of the 2004 Telecommunications Act, aimed at developing greater competition, and facilitating access to networks and infrastructure in a bid to reduce investment costs.

-The mobile sector has grown rapidly in view of the poor fixed-line infrastructure, which has largely held back the market for internet services.
+The poor fixed-line infrastructure has largely held back the market for internet services.
 The high cost of international bandwidth had long hampered internet use given the relatively high cost of access, though the landing of two international submarine fibre optic cables (Seacom and EASSy) has reduced the cost of bandwidth and so led to drastic reductions in broadband retail prices.